stephenslab/dsc-wiki/README.md

 ## Build the website

+The website is built using [`jupyter-book`](https://github.com/jupyter/jupyter-book).
+We implemented a SoS workflow to streamline the process.
+You should have SoS installed if you have installed DSC.

 ### First time build

-To build the site for the first time on your computer you need to download [`jupyter-book`](https://github.com/jupyter/jupyter-book) and create the docker image for relevant tools to compile it.
+To build the site for the first time on your computer you need to download `jupyter-book` and create the docker image for relevant tools to compile it.
 To do so, run

 ```
 ./release.sos setup